alphagov/datagovuk-tech-docs/source/documentation/publish_and_manage_data/inspire.md

 <div style="height:1px;font-size:1px;">&nbsp;</div>

-Local authorities should make use of the detailed guidance from the Local Government Association which lists datasets likely to be held by LAs covered by INSPIRE: [A Guide to INSPIRE compliance in local government](http://www.local.gov.uk/c/document_library/get_file?uuid=ba19b779-eb8d-404c-af07-25ecd921aed9)
+Local authorities should make use of the detailed guidance from the Local Government Association which lists datasets likely to be held by LAs covered by INSPIRE: [A Guide to INSPIRE compliance in local government](http://www.local.gov.uk/c/document_library/get_file?uuid=ba19b779-eb8d-404c-af07-25ecd921aed9).

 ## Publishing INSPIRE/Location data

 The INSPIRE legislation requires most geo-spatial data to be published according to certain standards, and be registered on data.gov.uk in a certain way.
 The records must be published in [GEMINI format](xxx) and be harvested.
 Common ways to do this are:

-* Metadata records
+* metadata records
-* Storing data in a GIS (Geographic Information System)
+* storing data in a GIS (Geographic Information System)

 ### Metadata records